5-inch/38-caliber gun: Powder case

-The Reduced Charge uses the same case as the Full Service Charge, but with only 3.6 lb of powder and a longer distance piece.
+The Reduced Charge uses the same case as the Full Service Charge, but with only 3.6 lb of powder and a distance piece to compensate for the reduced powder volume.
 The Reduced Charge new gun initial velocity is 1,200 ft/s.
-It is used in shore bombardment to lob shells, like a mortar, over obstacles to hit targets on the opposite side, and for propelling star shells at a lower velocity to protect the parachute from being shredded while it is deployed.
+It is used in shore bombardment to arc shells over obstacles like a mortar to hit targets on the opposite side, and for propelling star shells at a lower velocity to protect the parachute from being shredded while it is deployed.